PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 distinct outer boundaries.
 The eventual phase should keep both options outside a frozen ModelIR/layout/diagnostics context and derive active expected IDs per invocation.

+That cluster now uses `QKVAttentionContext` and three canonical stable IDs in `passes/qkv_attention_orchestration.py`.
+Both Boolean choices remain runner arguments, active expected IDs cover the default and both late runtime forms, and every build creates one fresh shared scope.
+The historical helper keeps both defaults, three callers, caller values, and outer boundaries as a delegate.
+The central lowerer no longer imports the QKV prefix or bridge runner.
+The efficiency fixture exercises the explicit default phase with one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.